MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ```

 In this example, the DATA section of the TestScript.ps1 script contains a `ConvertFrom-StringData`
-command that converts the contents of the DATA section to a hash table and stores in the value of
+command that converts the contents of the DATA section to a hashtable and stores in the value of the
-the `$UserMessages` variable.
+`$UserMessages` variable.

-The script also includes an `Import-LocalizedData` command, which imports a hash table of translated
+The script also includes an `Import-LocalizedData` command, which imports a hashtable of translated
 text strings from the TestScript.psd1 file in the subdirectory specified by the value of the
 `$PsUICulture` variable.
 If the command finds the `.psd1` file, it saves the translated strings from
-the file in the value of the same `$UserMessages` variable, overwriting the hash table saved by the
+the file in the value of the same `$UserMessages` variable, overwriting the hashtable saved by the
 DATA section logic.

 The third command displays the first message in the `$UserMessages` variable.